COVID-19: Ogun confirms 2 new cases, 6 discharged - Vanguard News

 Ogun State Commissioner for Health, Dr. Tomi Coker on Sunday announced two additional cases of confirmed COVID-19 patients in the state.

-The Commissioner, who made the disclosure said, “this was the situation as at 11:30pm on Saturday”, disclosed that facilities for mobile testing would be made public this week.
+The Commissioner, who made the disclosure said, “this was the situation as at 11:30pm on Saturday”, and that facilities for mobile testing would be made public this week.

 “Altogether, 12 confirmed cases (9 males; 3 females) have been recorded at the time”, Coker said.